HamzaR19/PasswordGenerator/README.md

 THIS IS A PASSWORD GENERATOR

-This is program that generates a password
-You enter the appropiate values (1-150_) in the prompt You are then asked if you would like to use Uppercase You are then asked if you would like to use Numbers
+This is a program that generates a randomized password You enter the appropiate values (1-150_) in the prompt You are then asked if you would like to use Uppercase You are then asked if you would like to use Numbers